matthewtodd/matthewtodd.github.io/website/_posts/2009-03-02-default-association-attributes-in-active_record.markdown

 @subscriber.invitations.create
 {% endhighlight %}

-h3.
-A Solution
+### A Solution

-So, let's place the responsibility for setting the Invitation's email address directly inside the Subscriber's @has_many@ association:
+So, let's place the responsibility for setting the Invitation's email address directly inside the Subscriber's `has_many` association:

 {% highlight ruby %}
 class Subscriber < ActiveRecord::Base